1 Introduction

 Use the RUN instruction to install the package fastqc=0.11.9 with conda.
 Here there are several options available.
 For instance we could add an environment file e.g. environment.yml from the Conda tutorial and use conda env update --name base to update the base environment from that file (the rule to keep the base Conda environment free of other packages does not apply to when you’re building it inside a Docker image).
 Or we could install the package directly with conda install --name base.
 We’ll try this later option here, so add a line that will install the fastqc package, and also clean up packages and cache after installation.
 Use the -y flag to conda install to avoid the prompt that expects an interaction from the user.

 Since we used the excellent Miniforge as a base image for my_docker_image the base environment is always available and the conda-forge channel is already added as a default.
-The only thing we need to do is to add the bioconda channel to the configuration, but other than that there’s not much else needed for Conda to work when using the Miniforge base image.
+As you saw above the Dockerfile contains a line where the bioconda channel is added to the Conda configuration so all we need to do is install the fastqc package.

 FROM my_docker_image